rh-mobb/aro-workshop-content/aro-content/ops/5-arc-integration.md

 ## Enable Extensions and Plugins
-Install the connectedk8s Azure Cli extension of version >= 1.2.0
+Before we can connect our ARO cluster to Azure ARC, we will need to the required Azure CLI extensions.
+Run the following commands in your Azure Cloud Shell.

 ```bash
 az extension add --name "connectedk8s"
 az extension add --name "k8s-configuration"
 az extension add --name "k8s-extension"
 ```
-Register providers for Azure Arc-enabled Kubernetes.
-Registration may take up to 5 minutes.
+We then need to reqister the required providers for Azure Arc-enabled Kubernetes.
+Note that the registration may take up to 5 minutes.

 ```bash
 az provider register --namespace Microsoft.Kubernetes